Meromorphic vector fields with single-valued solutions on complex surfaces: Entire solutions

 \subsubsection{In the presence of good orbifold coverings}

-For this part, we borrow some arguments from~\cite{brunella-complete}.
-Let~$B^*\subset B$ be the union of~$B'$ plus the dicritical fibers~$F_i$ (where we have seen that the vector field is necessarily regular), $S^*=\Pi^{-1}(B^*)$.
-Let~$m_i$ be the corresponding multiplicity.
-We will consider~$B^*$ as an orbifold by affecting~$p_i$ with the angle~$2\pi/m_i$.
+For this part we will borrow some arguments from~\cite{brunella-complete}.
+We will suppose that the monodromy~$\Gamma$ is infinite.
+Recall that we are assuming that all maximal univalent solutions can be extended to entire maps.
+Let~$B^*\subset B$ be given by the union of the transverse and of the dicritical fibers and let~$S^*=\Pi^{-1}B^*$.
+Let~$F_1, \ldots, F_n$ be the dicritical fibers, let~$p_i=\Pi(F_i)$ and let~$m_i$ be the corresponding multiplicity.
+We will consider~$B^*$ as an orbifold by affecting~$p_i$ with the angle~$2\pi/m_i$ and the other points of~$B^*$ with angle~$2\pi$.
 The monodromy~$\Gamma$ is, naturally, a representation of the orbifold fundamental group of~$B^*$.
-Affect the leaves of~$\mathcal{F}$ in~$S^*$ with an orbifold structure, by declaring that, at a dicritical fiber of multiplicity~$m$, each one of the two special curves (the separatrices corresponding to the fixed points of the local monodromy), the angle is~$2\pi/m$.
-(The angle being~$2\pi$ for all other points).
-With respect to these structures, if~$L$ is a leaf of~$\mathcal{F}|_{S}^*$, $\Pi|_L$ is tautologically an orbifold covering map.
+Affect the leaves of~$\mathcal{F}$ in~$S^*$ with an orbifold structure, by declaring that, at a dicritical fiber of multiplicity~$m$, each one of the two special curves (the separatrices corresponding to the fixed points of the local monodromy), the angle is~$2\pi/m$, the angle being~$2\pi$ for all the other points.
+With respect to these structures, for a leaf~$L$ of~$\mathcal{F}|_{S^*}$, $\Pi|_L:L\to B^*$ is tautologically an orbifold map.
+We will only need to consider the cases where